Optimal firm size: Discussion

 If only diseconomies of scale existed, then the long-run average cost-minimizing firm size would be one worker, producing the minimal possible level of output.
 However, economies of scale also apply, which state that large firms can have lower per-unit costs due to buying at bulk discounts (components, insurance, real estate, advertising, etc.) and can also limit competition by buying out competitors, setting proprietary industry standards (like Microsoft Windows), etc. If only these "economies of scale" applied, then the ideal firm size would be infinitely large.
 However, since both apply, the firm must not be too small or too large, to minimize unit costs.

+Firm size and income exhibit inelasticity; higher income firms tend to grow more.
+Technology is also a factor in firm size: "Optimal firm also depends on the firm's technology and on its market opportunities."

 Variation in optimal firm size by industry

 The "diseconomies of scale" do not tend to vary widely by industry, but "economies of scale" do.
 An auto maker has very high fixed costs, which are lower per unit of output the more output is produced.
 On the other hand, a florist has very low fixed costs and hence very limited sources of economies of scale.
+Financial and legal firms have their own variations, mostly tied to their technology investment.
 Thus there are disparate degrees of economies of scales for different types of organizations.